Asia-Pacific leaders tackle trade, sustainability in Bangkok

 APEC’s official mission is to promote regional economic integration.
 Most of the business conducted happens on the summit’s sidelines in meetings such as a planned meeting between Chinese President Xi Jinping and Japanese Prime Minister Fumio Kishida.

-The two Asian powers have a history of tense relations, a legacy of Japan’s World War II aggression compounded by territorial disputes and China’s growing military might.
+The two Asian powers have a legacy of frictions over Japan’s World War II aggression, territorial disputes and China’s growing military might.
 A Chinese Foreign Ministry spokesperson, Mao Ning, said the encounter would “carry great importance.”

 The APEC meetings are being held in downtown Bangkok's main convention center, which is cordoned off with some streets in the area completely closed to all traffic.
 Rows of riot police stood guard behind barbed wired barricades at a major intersection nearby, underscoring host Thailand's determination to ensure the summit suffers no disruptions.